Convergence Rates for Gaussian Mixtures of Experts: Algebraically dependent expert functions

-Under the nonlinearity setting I for $G_{0}$, the result of Theorem~\ref{theorem:lower_bound_Gaussian_family_third} suggests that the convergence rates for estimating $(\theta_{1i}^{0})^{(1)}$, $(\theta_{1i}^{0})^{(2)}$, and $\theta_{2i}^{0}$ are $n^{-1/4}$.
-These convergence rates match those under the settings in which the expert functions $h_{1}$ and $h_{2}$ are algebraically independent.
+Under the nonlinearity setting I for $G_{0}$, the results of Theorem~\ref{theorem:lower_bound_Gaussian_family_third} suggest that the convergence rates for estimating $(\theta_{1i}^{0})^{(1)}$, $(\theta_{1i}^{0})^{(2)}$, and $\theta_{2i}^{0}$ are $n^{-1/4}$ and these convergence rates are sharp.
+Furthermore, these convergence rates match those under the settings in which the expert functions $h_{1}$ and $h_{2}$ are algebraically independent.
 This phenomenon arises because there is no linkage between $\theta_{1i}^{0}$ and $\theta_{2i}^{0}$ in the PDE for the nonlinearity setting I.